carpentries-incubator/workflows-nextflow/_episodes/09-Simple_Rna-Seq_pipeline.md

 ~~~
 {: .language-bash }

-The execution will fail because Salmon is not installed in your environment.
+The execution will fail because the program `salmon` is not avialable in your environment.

 Add the command line option `-profile conda` to launch the execution through a conda environment as shown below: